 - Investigating and documenting reports of animal cruelty in Queensland.

 - Working with a number of other animal rights groups to conduct ground breaking investigations to help get the truth out into the public spotlight.

-- We have produced a broad range of brochures on various factory farming issues which are freely available to the public, including our latest "What's wrong with dairy?" brochure.
+- We have produced a broad range of brochures on various factory farming issues which are freely available to the public.

 What can you do?

 - Avoid animal products – take our 30 Day Vegan Challenge and learn how easy it is to go vegan.